frainfreeze/studying/home/readme.txt

 Android and Kotlin:
     [ ] - Kotlin in Action by D. Jemerov
     [ ] - Android Programming: The Big Nerd Ranch Guide (3rd Edition)

-Debugging and Refactoring:
-    [ ] - Refactoring: Improving the Design of Existing Code [ ] - Working Effectively with Legacy Code
-    [ ] - Debugging: The 9 Indispensable Rules ...
-(2 weeks)

 Programming interview:
     [ ] - Cracking the Coding Interview: 189 Programming Questions and Solutions